kigster/arli/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/0812671b4bec27ba89b9/maintainability)](https://codeclimate.com/github/kigster/arli/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/0812671b4bec27ba89b9/test_coverage)](https://codeclimate.com/github/kigster/arli/test_coverage)

+**NOTE: This software is currently in BETA.
+Bugs are possible, and reporting them is encouraged.**

 # Arli

 Arli is an awesomely simple and very easy to use Arduino Library Installer.
 It allows your Arduino projects to be portable by including a small text file called `Arlifile` that defines your project's Arduino library dependencies.
 Using either this file, or command line flags, Arli is able to search for libraries, install them locally to a custom location, and do it all consistently and reliably.